 We have nearly completed the build of our environmentally friendly cellar door that will be zero net carbon and powered by the sun.
 (Just like our recovering/new vines!)
 So come and visit us, taste great wines and share this exciting new chapter with us.

-We are currently open Saturdays, Sundays and most Public Holidays 11:30am – 5:00pm (closed Good Friday & Christmas Day) for tastings and platters.
+We are currently open Saturdays, Sundays and most Public Holidays 11:30am – 5:00pm (closed Good Friday & Christmas Eve, Christmas Day and Boxing Day) for tastings and platters.
 Occasionally you might find our golden retriever wine dog, Lucy, is there to greet you as well as the winemaker!

 James is from an old Suffolk farming family in England.
 He went to Ag College in Shropshire and then after a student exchange to Australia in 1986, he returned to work for the wine merchant, Oddbins, spending his summer holidays cycling around the wine regions of France.
 In 1996 he organised a working holiday to Australia and just before leaving met Annabelle.
 He worked a vintage in the Barossa Valley and then Oregon.
 In 1998 they married and he emigrated to Australia to pursue his dream of making great wine.
 He worked a vintage at Pipers Brook Vineyard in Tasmania, and then post vintage at Mountadam in South Australia, before deciding to strike out on his own and establish his own vineyard.